jtang2004/CapstoneProject-Shooting-Gallery/README.md

 The fourth class gets the target color, size, and the points gained from the basic target class.

 Lastly, the final class prints and displays the targets onto the gallery/ frame.

+A bonus class that might be added will have different colored targets and if hit, will reward the player with extra points.
+The extra point targets will be harder to hit, but if missed will not be added to accuracy(percentage).